-We follow him on his journey from the unremarkable child of a single mother living in Honolulu, Hawaii, to becoming the first African American in the White House.
+We follow him on his journey from unremarkable child of a single mother living in Honolulu, Hawaii, to becoming the first African-American leading in the White House.
 We know him as a charismatic and gifted leader, but you’ll be surprised to hear a story full of struggle, self-doubt, and turmoil even to the point where he nearly gave up on politics.

 Here are 3 lessons from Obama’s life:

 - Barack wanted to change the world from a young age, and he almost gave up trying to do so by political means.

 - Once Obama’s popularity began to grow, it wasn’t long before running for president became the obvious choice.